stephensmitchell-forks/occt/dox/user_guides/draw_test_harness/draw_test_harness.md

 @subsubsection occt_draw_hist_mod modified

 *modified* command returns the shapes Modified from the given shape in the given history.
+All modified shapes are put into compound.
+If the shape has not been modified the resulting compound will be empty.
+Note that if the shape has been modified into a single shape only, it will be returned without enclosure into compound.

 Syntax:
 ~~~~